Liouville-type theorems and existence of solutions for quasilinear elliptic equations with nonlinear gradient terms: Introduction

 any positive solution of \eqref{1.7} must be constant, see \cite[Theorem 7.1]{CM}.
 However, for \eqref{1.7} with

-there exists a positive, nonconstant and bounded classical solution under the form $C(1+|x|^2)^{-\beta}$ for suitable $\beta, C>0$.
+there exists a positive, nonconstant and bounded classical solution of the form \mbox{$C(1+|x|^2)^{-\beta}$} for suitable $\beta, C>0$.
 For degenerate elliptic inequalities, we refer the readers to the survey works \cite{MP,F1}.
 Mitidieri and Pokhozhaev \cite[Theorem 15.1]{MP} considered the problem